-01 Jun The impact of a well put together CIM within the M&A world
+The Impact of a well put together CIM

 If you’re in the Mergers & Acquisitions (M&A) business you know the criticality of the CIM, or Confidential Information Memorandum.

 A CIM is often the first document that a potential buyer will see, and buyers will look critically at the CIM to screen out organizations that will not serve their interests, and to assess products and services, the target market, sales and marketing assets and strategies, the management team, and most importantly, financial results and projections.
 Upon completion of reading the CIM, the reader will have a strong grasp on the business, and will be educated on whether or not they should move onto the next stage.
 Furthermore, a CIM is also a reflection of the M&A advisor in that it demonstrates their organization/ability to put together the required information in an organized and effective manner.

 Benjamin Jarmon, Joorney CEO, often talks about their evolution from business planner to CIM analysts.
 “The way we deal with clients are different and we customize our process depending on their needs.”
 Business plans and CIMs are quite similar though the objective is different.
 Yet, the process to write many of them correctly, and the interactions needed to stay loyal to the professional’s perspective and vision, are really the intangible know-how needed to succeed.